 One of the most daunting scenarios to face during an emergency department (ED)/critical care shift is the sudden, adverse change in a pregnant patient's health.
 These occurrences are rare and are the result of pre-existing conditions with severe, unforeseen medical, obstetric complications.
 This is also the scenario when patients arrive in extremis from a traumatic insult.
 An astute physician must be prepared and ready to do what is appropriate to save the life of the mother and the fetus.
 This includes considering a perimortem Cesarean section (C-section) (PMCS).
 A perimortem C-section is defined as a C-section performed during imminent cardiac arrest or active cardiac arrest, with the ultimate goal to successfully resuscitate the mother and improve fetal survivability.
 It is also referred to as resuscitative hysterotomy

 PMCS is now a rarely performed procedure as the pregnancy-related death rates are overall low.
 Although the incidence of PMCS has not been well documented, the incidence of cardiac arrests during pregnancy is 1/30,000.
 Prior to 1986, only 188 cases were reported.
 From 1986 to 2004, only 38 additional cases were reported in the United States.
 The majority of them were performed in the ED setting, and occasional reports document pre-hospital scenarios.
 Despite the scarcity of data, with expedited deliveries, fetal survivability can be as high as 70%, with successful maternal resuscitations.
 Of the 38 case reports mentioned earlier, additional data revealed that the most common causes of maternal arrest requiring to PMCS were trauma, pulmonary embolism, cardiac causes, sepsis, and eclampsia.
 In the Netherlands, a retrospective questionnaire and medical survey review over 15 years (1993 through 2008), revealed 55 pregnant patients who suffered cardiac arrest, and only 12 (22%) of them had a PMCS.
-Other risk factors which have been documented from prior case series include obesity and advanced maternal age older than 35.
+Other risk factors that have been documented from prior case series include obesity and advanced maternal age older than 35.

-Incision of the abdominal wall is one the most frequently performed surgical procedures.
+The incision of the abdominal wall is one of the most frequently performed surgical procedures.
 Prior to performing a rush PMCS, it is ideal to have a basic understanding of the layers involved.
 There are 9 layers of the abdominal wall which include the skin, subcutaneous tissue, superficial fascia, external oblique muscle, internal oblique muscle, transversus abdominis muscle, transversalis fascia, preperitoneal adipose and areolar tissue, and peritoneum.
 The blood supply for the abdominal wall is composed of superficial and deep arteries.
 The superficial blood supply is located in the subcutaneous tissue and supplies blood to everything above the external oblique aponeurosis and anterior rectus sheath.
 It consists of the superficial inferior epigastric, superficial external pudendal, and superficial circumflex artery.
 The deep blood vessels are located in the musculofascial layers and supply blood to the muscles and fascia below the external oblique aponeurosis.
 A midline incision is an ideal approach in PMCS because it takes advantage that only the terminal branches of the blood vessels and nerves are in the linea alba.
 This reduces the risk for major bleeds and nerve damage from the procedure and provides the most significant exposure to the abdominal organs.

 Understanding uterine anatomy is imperative for ensuring optimal exposure, maximizing hemostasis, and avoiding injury to critical abdominal structures such as viscera, blood vessels, and nerves.
 The uterus can be divided into 2 portions, the uterine corpus, and the uterine cervix.
 The uterine corpus, which is also known as the body, has an inverted triangular shape.
 The superior portion of the body is called the fundus.
-An inferior portion which joins the cervix is known as the isthmus.
+An inferior portion that joins the cervix is known as the isthmus.
 The body is made up of 3 layers which are the serosa (outer layer), myometrium (middle layer), and endometrium (inner layer).
 The uterus is supported by the uterosacral and cardinal ligament complex, round ligament, broad ligament, and the endo-pelvic fascia.
 The blood supply for the uterus mainly comes from the uterine artery.
 The uterine artery originates from the anterior division of the internal iliac arteries in the retroperitoneum.
-The practioner should be aware of the importance the course of the uterine artery.
+The practitioner should be aware of the importance of the course of the uterine artery.
 The uterine artery courses through the cardinal ligament and passes over the ureter (located 1.5-cm lateral to the uterus).
 It reaches the uterus at the level of the internal cervical os.
 The uterine arteries give off branches, which tortuously course along the lateral aspect of the uterus, running superiorly to the corpus, and inferiorly to the cervix.
 The corpus also receives collateral flow from anastomoses of the ovarian arteries.

 There are physiologic changes that occur during late pregnancy.
 During the third trimester of pregnancy, there is an increase in cardiac output and circulating blood volume by 30% to 40%.
 This is important because maternal signs and symptoms of shock may not manifest until the mother has lost over 40% of her blood volume.
 Also, an enlarged uterus can elevate the diaphragm about 4 cm which, in turn, can cause a 20% decrease in functional residual capacity.
-Finally, the gravid uterus can cause compression of inferior vena cave (IVC) leading to hypotension.
+Finally, the gravid uterus can cause compression of the inferior vena cave (IVC) leading to hypotension.

-Traditional teaching expresses that resuscitative hysterotomy is performed in mothers carrying a fetus of a gestational age of 24 weeks or older, who are in peri-arrest, or have actively arrested.
+Traditional teaching expresses that resuscitative hysterotomy is performed in mothers carrying a fetus of the gestational age of 24 weeks or older, who are in peri-arrest or have actively arrested.
 At 24 weeks, the fetus is considered viable.
 There is also a 20% to 30% fetal survivability at 24 weeks onward if PMCS is performed in a scenario where appropriate neonatal critical care facilities exist.
 Newer theories argue the 24-week rule, as the primary goal of resuscitative hysterotomy is the resuscitation of the mother.
 Also, when a patient arrives in extremis, the gestational age may not be known, and the use of ultrasound is not practical.
 A quick evaluation of fundal height can aid in estimating gestational age.
 If the uterus fundus can be seen at the umbilicus, the gestational age can be considered to be about 20 weeks.
 The uterine fundus grows about 1 cm every week after that.